Resources for Schools

 Progression Framework for Music KS 1-2

-Nottingham Schools Trust and Nottingham Music Hub have developed a Music Progression Framework for KS1-2: a carefully sequenced progression route integrating the work of schools and the music hub into a city-wide framework where all aspects work together, meeting both the requirements of the national curriculum for music and the DfE National Plan for Music Education.
+Nottingham Schools Trust and Nottingham Music Hub have developed a Music Progression Framework for KS1-2: a carefully planned progression route that integrates the work of the school curriculum and Nottingham Music Hub initiatives into a city-wide framework where all aspects work together, aligned with the DfE model music curriculum and meeting both the requirements of the national curriculum for music and the DfE National Plan for Music Education.

-A new edition of this progression framework will be published shortly, to align with the new DfE Model Music Curriculum.
+The 2nd edition of the progression framework has been thoroughly revised to incorporate the DfE Model Music Curriculum.

 City schools are welcome to download a copy of the framework (click above) and adapt it for their use as long as they give credit to Nottingham Schools Trust and Nottingham Music Hub.
-Editable and up-to-date versions of the framework will be made available at a shared site along with resources.
+Editable and up-to-date versions of the framework are available at a shared music hub site along with resources.

 The framework outlines carefully sequenced learning across key stages 1 and 2, and is designed as a city-wide approach that can be interpreted and delivered in different ways.
 There is no pressure for any school to use it, but we hope it will be helpful for schools in light of the new Ofsted framework, as the framework shows carefully sequenced progression and clarifies how music hub initiatives and extra-curricular activities are part of an integrated whole.